 SECRET DOOR SUBMISSION GUIDELINES

 We do not publish work that relies heavily on the news and partisan politics.
+There are plenty of news and current events publications out there, but this is a place for philosophical and critical examinations of art.

 PITCH TO